Nodal

 The "Perpetual Testing Initiative" has been expanded to allow you to design co-op puzzles for you and your friends!

-Why You'll Like It: It expands Portal’s portal-based puzzle design, Aperture Science setting, and deadpan humor into a longer and even more inventive single-player campaign.
+Why You'll Like It: It expands Portal’s first-person physics puzzles, test-chamber structure, and deadpan humor into a larger, even more inventive adventure.

 2. #2 The Entropy Centre